Our Debt Free Family

 How Often Should You Review Your Budget?

 Budgeting can be a huge pain, especially if it seems like you are constantly revisiting it.
-With my other half out of work, I feel like we are constantly examining our budget for places to trim and save more money.
-Even if you’re not in the midst of a financial crisis, you should review your budget on a regular basis to make sure you’re saving as much as possible.
+I feel like we are constantly examining our budget for places to trim and save more money.
+Even if you’re not in the midst of a financial crisis, you should review your budget on a regular basis to make sure you’re accounting for changes and saving as much as possible.
 So, how often should you review your budget?

-First, you should absolutely take a look at your budget every time there is a major change in your financial situation.
-So, you’ll want to review your budget when you’ve gotten a raise, lost income, paid off debt, or add an expense.
-If there’s a major change in cash flow, you’ll likely need to make major changes to your budget.
-For individuals earning more or paying off debt, you’ll want to increase your savings and retirement investments once you have more cash flow.
-If you’ve lost income, you’ll want to trim unnecessary costs in order to save money.
+You should absolutely take a look at your budget whenever there is a major change in your personal financial situation.
+So, you’ll want to review your budget when you’ve gotten a raise, lost income, or paid off debt.
+If there’s a major change in cash flow, you’ll likely need to make major changes to your budget which may be for the better.
+For individuals with a bit more disposable income, you’ll want to increase your savings and retirement investments.
+Consider opening a Webull account where you can invest for free.
+They even offer an IRA options and a wide variety of research tools to for beginners to reduce risk.

 Another great way to review your budget is quarterly.
 Many of us make financial goals at the beginning of the year.
 Revisiting those goals, and your budget, every three months can help you stay on track.
 It can also help you review where you may be able to trim costs on a larger scale.
 For instance, if you notice you’re spending a lot on entertainment the first quarter of the year, you can make a concentrated effort to scale back in the second quarter.